 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2020, SVB Financial Group reported total carbon emissions of approximately 15,838,000 kg CO2e, with emissions distributed across various scopes.
-Specifically, Scope 1 emissions accounted for about 520,000 kg CO2e, while Scope 2 emissions were approximately 6,820,000 kg CO2e (market-based) and 6,948,000 kg CO2e (location-based).
-Scope 3 emissions included significant contributions from business travel (about 3,085,000 kg CO2e), employee commute (approximately 4,018,000 kg CO2e), and fuel and energy-related activities (around 1,395,000 kg CO2e).
-In 2019, the total emissions were higher, at about 30,990,000 kg CO2e, with Scope 1 emissions of approximately 613,000 kg CO2e, Scope 2 emissions of about 7,767,000 kg CO2e (market-based), and 7,781,000 kg CO2e (location-based).
-Scope 3 emissions for that year were significantly larger, with business travel contributing around 13,812,000 kg CO2e and employee commute at approximately 7,268,000 kg CO2e.
-Despite these figures, SVB Financial Group has not disclosed specific reduction targets or initiatives, nor does it appear to have cascaded data from a parent company.
-The organisation's commitment to addressing climate change remains unclear, as there are no stated climate pledges or SBTi targets.
-Overall, SVB Financial Group's emissions data highlights the need for enhanced transparency and commitment to climate action in the financial sector.
+In 2020, SVB Financial Group reported total carbon emissions of approximately 15,838,000 kg CO2e.
+This figure includes Scope 1 emissions of about 520,000 kg CO2e, Scope 2 emissions of approximately 6,820,000 kg CO2e (market-based), and Scope 3 emissions totalling around 8,498,000 kg CO2e, which encompasses business travel, employee commute, and fuel and energy-related activities.
+In 2019, the company’s total emissions were about 30,990,000 kg CO2e, with Scope 1 emissions at approximately 613,000 kg CO2e, Scope 2 emissions of around 7,767,000 kg CO2e (market-based), and Scope 3 emissions reaching about 21,000,000 kg CO2e.
+Despite these figures, SVB Financial Group has not disclosed any specific reduction targets or initiatives as part of their climate commitments.
+The absence of SBTi (Science Based Targets initiative) reduction targets indicates a lack of formalised climate pledges.
+The emissions data is sourced directly from SVB Financial Group, with no cascaded data from parent or related organisations.
+The company continues to operate within the financial services sector, which is increasingly scrutinised for its environmental impact and commitment to sustainability.

 Access structured emissions data, company-specific emission factors, and source documents